 Cardiovascular: Orthostatic hypotension

-Central nervous system: Depression, dizziness, drowsiness, headache, psychiatric disturbances, restlessness, seizure
+Central nervous system: Altered sense of smell, depression, dizziness, drowsiness, headache, metallic taste, peripheral neuritis, psychiatric disturbance, restlessness, seizure

-Gastrointestinal: Abdominal pain, anorexia, diarrhea, excessive salivation, metallic taste, nausea, stomatitis, vomiting, weight loss
+Gastrointestinal: Abdominal pain, anorexia, diarrhea, sialorrhea, nausea, stomatitis, vomiting

 • Diabetes: Use with caution in patients with diabetes mellitus; may cause hypoglycemia.